trebor/soul-bound/rfc.md

 * **Mechanisms:**
   * All sensor hashes and session nonces are included in signatures by Candidate and Sponsor.
   * Validators reject any attestation whose signature fails verification or whose hashes do not match recorded sensor proofs.
+  * Validators only check observable properties (signatures, hashes, timestamps) and do not rely on implementation details
+  * Economic incentives ensure validators have strong motivation to check these properties correctly

 ## **9.2 Freshness & Liveness Guarantees**